helix-editor/helix/book/src/remapping.md

 # At most one section each of 'keys.normal', 'keys.insert' and 'keys.select'
 [keys.normal]
-C-s = ":w" # Maps the Control-s to the typable command :w which is an alias for :write (save file) a = "move_char_left" # Maps the 'a' key to the move_char_left command w = "move_line_up" # Maps the 'w' key move_line_up "C-S-esc" = "extend_line" # Maps Control-Shift-Escape to extend_line
+C-s = ":w" # Maps the Control-s to the typable command :w which is an alias for :write (save file) C-o = ":open ~/.config/helix/config.toml" # Maps the Control-o to opening of the helix config file a = "move_char_left" # Maps the 'a' key to the move_char_left command w = "move_line_up" # Maps the 'w' key move_line_up "C-S-esc" = "extend_line" # Maps Control-Shift-Escape to extend_line